-- Continue to investigate and clean up the site to reduce or remove continuing sources of Libby asbestos. - Conduct toxicological investigation of the risks associated with low-level exposure to asbestos, specifically with the chemical makeup and fiber size of Libby asbestos.
-This investigation is necessary to assure that site cleanup levels remain protective. - Conduct health education for the community, especially concerning smoking and asbestos.
+- Continue to investigate and clean up the site to reduce or remove continuing sources of Libby asbestos. - Provide ongoing medical testing in Libby to qualified individuals. - More research is needed, specifically: toxicological investigation of the risks associated with low-level exposure to asbestos, especially Libby asbestos; clinical research on treatments for mesothelioma and asbestosis; and epidemiology studies to better characterize the link between exposure to asbestos and disease.

-- Create a registry to track former workers, their household contacts, and residents exposed to Libby asbestos. - Continue to provide information to the community about the hazards of Libby asbestos. - Continue to provide information on how to diagnose and treat asbestos-related diseases to the local medical community.
+- Conduct health education for the community, especially concerning smoking and asbestos. - Create a registry to track former workers, their household contacts, and residents exposed to Libby asbestos. - Continue to provide information to the community about the hazards of Libby asbestos. - Continue to provide information on how to diagnose and treat asbestos-related diseases to the local medical community.